mongodb/docs/mongodb/source/reference/javascript.rst

 .. js:function:: size()

-   Returns a count of the number of documents that match the :js:func:`find()` query.
+   :returns: A count of the number of documents that match the
+             :js:func:`find()` query.

 .. js:function:: explain()

+   :returns: A document that describes the process used to return the
+             query.

-   Returns a document that describes the process used to return the query.
-This may provide useful insight when attempting to optimize a query.
+   This method may provide useful insight when attempting to optimize a query.

-   See :mongodb:operator:`$explain` for related functionality.
+   .. seealso:: :mongodb:operator:`$explain` for related functionality
+                and ":doc:`/optimization`" regarding optimization
+                strategies.

 .. js:function:: showDiskLoc()

-   Returns a document that describes the on-disk location of the objects returned by the query.
-See :mongodb:operator:`$showDiskLoc` for related functionality.
+   :returns: A document that describes the on-disk location of the
+             objects returned by the query.

+   .. seealso:: :mongodb:operator:`$showDiskLoc` for related
+                functionality.

 .. js:function:: forEach()